 6 Amazing Spots to Catch the Sunset in Lake Tahoe

-Here are 6 amazing spots to catch the sunset in Lake Tahoe.
+Here are six spectacular spots to catch the sunset in Lake Tahoe.

 Emerald Bay, located off Highway 89, is one of the most photographed locations in Lake Tahoe.
 That's because the views here are quite exceptional, especially during sunset (and sunrise if you're an early riser).
 On days when the water is undisturbed, you can see a perfect reflection of the sunset sky onto the bay.